Mathematics is a successful and very popular subject in the school, with more than 100 students regularly pursuing it beyond GCSE each year.

 Contact Head of Faculty (Mathematics)

 Students will have been taught in tutor groups in years 7 and 8, but at the start of year 9, they are set.
-Depending on timetabling constraints, the boys will either be set (a) entirely according to ability or (b) in two parallel streams.
+The boys will be set according to their ability in maths.

-Sets 1 and 2 are for our most able mathematicians and will have 30 students in each group.
-Set 4 is for those students who we feel would benefit from more individual attention in lessons and have fewer students, usually no more than eighteen.
-All other students are divided between sets 3.1, 3.2 and 3.3 in such a way as to keep the ability level in these three groups the same.
+Sets 1 and 2 are for our most able mathematicians.
+Set 4 is for those students who we feel would benefit from more individual attention in lessons and so has fewer students.
+All other students are divided between sets 3.1, 3.2 and 3.3, which are parallel sets in which the number of students and ability profile will be the same.

 The decisions about which set individual students have been placed in are informed by their performance throughout years 7 and 8, looking at test, exam and maths challenge results together with their teacher’s assessment of how they might respond to a change of pace.
 We review these decisions regularly and adjust the grouping when necessary.
 Test results will be taken into account, but will not be the only deciding factor.
 A further adjustment will be made after the year 9 examination.

 All students, no matter which group they are in, will study the same mathematics curriculum and be entered for the higher tier of the GCSE at the end of year 11.
+Given the profile of students at the school, everyone is encouraged to aim for a grade 9 at GCSE.
 Because students in the top sets will work faster through curriculum topics, they will have time to look at enrichment material which is not part of the GCSE course.
-Rest assured no-one is denied the opportunity to study mathematics or further mathematics at A level, simply by virtue of their maths set.
+Rest assured no-one is denied the opportunity to study Mathematics or Further Mathematics at A Level, simply by virtue of their maths set.

 The course textbook is ‘Essential Maths 9H’ by David Rayner, chosen for its mathematical thoroughness, interest and compatibility with the National Curriculum.
 Other materials from various sources supplement this text including the Sparx Maths online platform, which is used for some homework tasks.